jeffmaher/computer-setup/windows-11/README.md

 - Network connection problems
 - App doesn't support user-scope installation

+If this happens, just download and install the application manually from its website.

 ### WSL says "restart required"

 Run the script once, restart Windows, then run the script again.